Pipe Bend (IL)

 Pipe diameter.

-The radius of the circle formed by the pipe bend.
+The radius of the circle formed by the bend of the pipe.

-Internal surface absolute roughness - roughness of bent pipe walls
+Internal surface absolute roughness — roughness of the walls of the curved pipe

-The parameter is used to determine the Darcy coefficient, through which the local resistance in turbulent flow regime is determined.
+The parameter is used to determine the Darcy coefficient, which is used to determine the local resistance in a turbulent flow regime.

-Fluid dynamic compressibility - consideration of dynamic compressibility of fluid
+Fluid dynamic compressibility — accounting for the dynamic compressibility of a liquid

-Parameter defines whether dynamic compressibility of liquid will be taken into account.
-In case of dynamic compressibility of the fluid, the mass flow rate through the block in short time intervals can be variable and is determined by the change in density of the fluid.
-The volume of the curved section of pipe is constant.
-In the library of isothermal liquid components in all blocks, the density of the fluid is considered as a function of pressure.
+The parameter determines whether the dynamic compressibility of the liquid will be taken into account.
+In the case of dynamic compressibility of a liquid, the mass flow rate through the block in short periods of time can be variable, and is determined by a change in the density of the liquid.
+The volume of the curved pipe section is constant.
+In the library of isothermal fluid components in all blocks, the density of the fluid is considered as a function of pressure.

-Initial liquid pressure - pressure of liquid at the initial moment of time
+Initial liquid pressure — the pressure of the liquid at the initial moment of time

-Liquid pressure in the pipe at the initial moment of time.
+The pressure of the liquid in the pipe at the initial time.

 Dependencies